-If Core Generator does not create a project automatically, create project by selecting File>New Project.
+If Core Generator does not create a project automatically, create a project by selecting File>New Project.
 You will need to select the FPGA and its package when creating the project.
-Select Verilog as design entry method.
-This is to make sure that Core Generator generates code in Verilog.
+Select Verilog as a design entry method.
+This is to make sure that the Core Generator generates code in Verilog.
 In the IP catalog window, Find MIG under “Memory & Storage Elements” Category.

 Double click to run Memory Interface Generator wizard.
 On the first screen, make sure that the selected FPGA device and other settings are correct.
-The settings should look like in the image below (if you are using LX9 version of Saturn).
+The settings should look like in the image below (if you are using the LX9 version of Saturn).

 Click next to proceed to the next screen and type in a component name if necessary.
 Leaving the default name should work fine as well.
 For the sake of clarity, I’ll call my component “s6_lpddr”.
 Please replace this with the component name you chose when “s6_lpddr” appears later in this tutorial.